Your Top 10 Open Source No Code Platforms: A Quick Guide

 You can find out more about Budibase at https://budibase.com/ and their resources page at https://docs.budibase.com/

 Joget empowers business users, non-coders, or coders with a single platform to easily build, deliver, monitor, and maintain enterprise applications.
-Joget DX combines the best of business process automation, workflow management, and no-code application development in a simple, flexible, and open platform.
+Joget DX combines the best of business process automation, workflow management, and no-code application or app development in a simple, flexible, and open platform.

-Product Features include:
+Product features include:

 • Progressive Web Apps (PWA) and User Experience (UX)